 GP samples are collected from practices by community drivers at least once a day, some practices, at their request, have a later second collection.

 Pathology porters collect routine samples from all wards mid-morning and from Outpatients twice a day as part of the ward round, when results and supplies will also be delivered.

-CSF, High Risk samples and Blood Gases must NOT be sent via the 'air tube'.
+CSF, high risk samples, samples in Formalin and Blood Gases must not be sent via the 'air tube'.

 Other samples should be sent via the 'air tube' delivery system, instructions are on each station.
-The reliability of the 'air tube' system cannot be guaranteed so beware before you use it.
-If the 'air tube' is not functioning, urgent samples should be sent via the general portering system, the pathology porters do not collect urgent samples.
+The reliability of the 'air tube' system cannot be guaranteed so be mindful of this.
+If the 'air tube' is not functioning, urgent samples should be sent via the general portering system, the Pathology porters do not collect urgent samples.